 A basic on-screen calculator is also available.

 The verbal sections assess a student’s reading comprehension, critical reasoning, and vocabulary usage.
 Therefore, every section consists of around six text completion, four-sentence equivalence, and ten reading comprehension & critical reading questions.

 The experimental section (verbal or quantitative) consists of new question types that ETS is experimenting with for future use.
 However, the experimental section does not count in the main score.
 Therefore, students have no definite way of knowing which section is experimental, it is advisable for students to give their best in every section.

 GRE report will reflect three scores:

 You can take the GRE Test (computer-based) year-round at Prometric testing centers.
 In addition, students can take the GRE test once every 21 days.
 Also, they can only take up to five times within a 12-month period.
-Also, this applies even if a student has canceled his scores of a previously taken test.
+Also, this applies even if a student has canceled his scores on a previously taken test.
 However, students can register for their tests on a specific test date by going to the ETS website.

-To register for GRE, students have to create a ‘My GRE Account’.
-Moreover, there are four ways to register for the GRE general test- Online, Phone, Mail and Fax registration.
+To register for GRE, students have to create a ‘My GRE Account.
+Moreover, there are four ways to register for the GRE general test- Online, Phone, Mail, and Fax registration.

 After the actual exam, you can access the official report on your ETS account after approximately 10 working days.

 How do I send scores to my university?

 Your test fee entitles you to send scores to as many as four graduate institutions or fellowship sponsors for FREE.